Swivelgames/underwriter/README.md

       ✔ should throw if an invalid defer is passed
-      ✔ should throw if an invalid initializer is passed ✔ should throw if an invalid Thenable API is passed ✔ should NOT expose a fulfill method if publicFulfill option is false ✔ should expose a fulfill methods if publicFulfill option is true underwriter:get( identifier )
+      ✔ should throw if an invalid initializer is passed ✔ should throw if an invalid Thenable API is passed ✔ should NOT expose a fulfill method if publicFulfill option is omitted ✔ should NOT expose a fulfill method if publicFulfill option is false ✔ should expose a fulfill method if publicFulfill option is true ✔ should NOT throw if publicFulfill is true and no retriever is passed underwriter:get( identifier )
       ✔ should reject if no identifier is passed
       ✔ should reject if an invalid identifier is passed